MayaPosch/NymphCast/README.md

 7. Execute `qmake ..` followed by `make`.
 8. The player binary is created either in the same build folder or in a `debug/` sub-folder.

+On **Android**:

+1. Download or clone the project repository.
+2. Compile the dependencies (NymphCast client SDK, NymphRPC & Poco) for the target Android platforms.
+3. Ensure dependency libraries along with their headers are installed in the Android NDK, under `<ANDROID_SDK>/ndk/<VERSION>/toolchains/llvm/prebuilt/<HOST_OS>/sysroot/usr/lib/<TARGET>` where `TARGET` is the target Android platform (ARMv7, AArch64, x86, x86_64).
+Header files are placed in the accompanying `usr/include` folder.
+4. Open the Qt project in a Qt Creator instance which has been configured for building for Android targets, and build the project.
+5. An APK is produced, which can be loaded on any supported Android device.

 Now you should be able to execute the player binary, connect to the server instance using its IP address and start casting media from a file or URL.

 <a id="id-dg"></a>